survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Advanced Babel Setup

 Babel is a powerful tool.
 You can even use it to process your Webpack configuration.
-We won't be doing this yet but it's a good technique to be aware of.
+We won't be doing this yet, but it's a good technique to be aware of.

 First you will need to make sure Babel is included into your project as a dependency.
 After that you can rename your `webpack.config.js` as `webpack.config.babel.js`.
 Webpack will process configuration through Babel after that.
 It picks up `.babelrc` settings.